scientist-softserv/britishlibrary/Repo-README.md

 Much of the default configuration in Hyku is set up to use multi-tenant mode.
 This default mode allows Hyku users to run the equivielent of multiple Hyrax installs on a single set of resources.
 However, sometimes the subdomain splitting multi-headed complexity is simply not needed.
 If this is the case, then single tenant mode is for you.
 Single tenant mode will not show the tenant sign up page, or any of the tenant management screens.
 Instead it shows a single Samvera instance at what ever domain is pointed at the application.

-To enable single tenant, in your settings.yml file change multitenancy/enabled to `false` or set `SETTINGS__MULTITENANCY__ENABLED=false` in your `docker-compose.yml` and `docker-compose.production.yml` configs.
+To enable single tenant, in your settings.yml file change multitenancy/enabled to `false` or set `HYKU_MULTITENAN=false` in your `docker-compose.yml` and `docker-compose.production.yml` configs.
 After changinig this setting, run `rails db:seed` to prepopulate the single tenant.

 In single tenant mode, both the application root (eg. localhost, or hyku.test) and the tenant url single.* (eg. single.hyku.test) will load the tenant.
-Override the root host by setting multitenancy/root_host in settings.yml or `SETTINGS__MULTITENANCY__ROOT_HOST`.
+Override the root host by setting multitenancy/root_host in settings.yml or `HYKU_ROOT_HOST`.

 To change from single- to multi-tenant mode, change the multitenancy/enabled flag to true and restart the application.
 Change the 'single' tenant account cname in the Accounts edit interface to the correct hostname.